hbowie/clubplanner/docs/index.md

         - *UM Seattle 2013 - 2014*
             - *Events*

-The *Events* folder would then contain one folder for each type of event.
+The *Events* folder would then contain one folder for each category of event.
 Each of those folders would then contain one file for each event.
 These are plain text files, and may be viewed and even edited using any text editor.

 Note that all of these folders above the *Events* folder may contain other folders and files, unrelated to Club Planner.